StevenHuyTran/Wardrobify/README.md

 [x]DELETE request to API should respond with appropriate status code

 Polling Service
-[x]It should work and create the appropriate Value Objects for the service-- [x]Hat locations should be populated with LocationVOs from hats api, not Locations from wardrobe api
+[x]It should work and create the appropriate Value Objects for the service--my branch [x]Hat locations should be populated with LocationVOs from hats api, not Locations from wardrobe api